“And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 Krista Hiatt was twenty-two, a ripe age.

-She stood alone in the airport terminal, putting on an air of nonchalance with her chin up and a hint of a smile gracing her peach-tinted lips.
-Only the quick, protective tug she gave to the neckline of her chic pantsuit tunic belied the tangled knot of nerves inside her.
-That greasy guy in the shiny suit was was ogling again, his eyes roving over her as if she was a piece of fresh fruit he wanted to peel and devour.
-He was staring at her when she checked her suitcase with the Negro skycap at the drop-off zone outside, too.
-She wished he didn’t rattle her, but he did, boosting her heartbeat up a tick.
-Not enough to crack her mask of self assurance, though.
-She was good at that—at masks, if not the self-assurance, not with men, anyway.
+She tried to appear confident, standing with her chin up and a hint of a smile gracing the corners of her rose-tinted lips, but inside, she was a twisting knot of nerves.
+That greasy guy in the shiny suit was ogling her again, just like earlier when she checked her suitcase with the Negro skycap at the drop-off zone outside the terminal.
+His eyes were roving over her, greedy and entitled, as if she was a piece of fresh fruit he wanted to peel and devour.
+Creep!
+What is it with men anyway?
+She huffed a breath, but not so much that her mask of self-assurance cracked and he could see how much he rattled her.
+She was good at that—at masks, if not the self-assurance, not with men at least.
 But acting was her forté.
 She sang jazz and pop music, after all, and couldn’t do that without a knack for drama.

-She looked around, letting her eyes pass over the guy as if he wasn’t even there, then stretched to her full statuesque height, gripped the strap of her Samsonite cosmetic case, and strode across the terminal lobby.
+She gave a quick tug at the v-neckline of her chic pantsuit tunic and looked around, letting her eyes pass over the guy as if he wasn’t even there, then stretched to her full statuesque height, gripped the strap of her Samsonite cosmetic case, and strode across the airport lobby.
 When she couldn’t wipe the feeling of his eyes off her body, she slipped out of sight in the gift shop.

 Her flight was delayed an hour.
 She and her mother had said their goodbyes, but their conversation hung on in Krista’s mind, unready to be let go of.